iancodygit/Graffiti/replit.md

 ## Overview
 **Graffiti Maps** is a mobile application (MVP) that helps users discover street art.
 Current features:
-- Interactive map with custom graffiti pin markers
+- Card-based graffiti feed (Expo Go compatible)
 - Anonymous authentication using device ID (no signup required)
 - Like and save functionality with local persistence
 - User profile with Instagram-style grid layout